-- On parcels of five (5) acres or less, raising, feeding, maintaining and breeding of not more than one of the following per twenty thousand (20,000) square feet of area: - a.
+- (1) On parcels of five (5) acres or less, raising, feeding, maintaining and breeding of not more than one of the following per twenty thousand (20,000) square feet of area: - a.
 Five (5) hogs or pigs; - b.
-One (1) horse, mule, cow or steer; - c.
+One (1) horse, mule, cow, or steer; - c.
 Five (5) goats, sheep, or similar animals; - d.
 Fifty (50) chickens or similar fowl; - e.
 Fifty (50) ducks or geese or one hundred (100) rabbits or similar animals; - f.
-The above limitations may be modified by the Director of the Permit and Resource Management Department upon submittal of a proposal statement which describes the extent of the domestic farming use and which is signed by the owners of all property within three hundred feet (300') of the subject property.
-The Director of the Permit and Resource Management Department may require the applicant to obtain a use permit if the director determines that the project might be detrimental to surrounding uses; - g.
+The above limitations may be modified by the director of the permit and resource management department upon submittal of a proposal statement which describes the extent of the domestic farming use and which is signed by the owners of all property within three hundred feet (300') of the subject property.
+The Director of the Permit and Resource Management Department may require the applicant to obtain a use permit if the Director determines that the project might be detrimental to surrounding uses.

+- g.
 4-H and FFA animal husbandry projects are permitted without limitation of parcel size, provided that the parcel contains at least twenty thousand (20,000) square feet and provided further a letter of project authorization is first submitted by the project advisor.
-The Director of the Permit and Resource Management Department may require the applicant to obtain a use permit when the director determines that the project might be detrimental to surrounding uses. - (3) Beekeeping. - (4) The growing and harvesting of shrubs, plants, flowers, trees, vines, fruits, vegetables, hay, grain, and similar food and fiber crops, including wholesale nurseries.
-Except as noted below, agricultural cultivation shall not be permitted in the following areas: - a.
-Within one hundred feet (100') from the top of the bank of the "Russian River Riparian Corridor." - b.
-Within fifty feet (50') from the top of the bank of designated "flatland riparian corridors." - c.
-Within twenty-five feet (25') from the top of the bank of designated "upland riparian corridors."
+The Director of the Permit and Resource Management Department may require the applicant to obtain a use Permit when the Director determines that the project might be detrimental to surrounding uses. - (2) On parcels exceeding five (5) acres: Raising, feeding, maintaining and breeding of horses, cattle, sheep, goats, and similar animals. - (3) Boarding and training of horses which are not owned by the occupant or owner of the property subject to issuance of a zoning permit, but not including shows, lessons, clinics or similar, related activities.
+Any such use on a parcel under a Williamson Act Contract must be consistent with Government Code Section 51200 et seq. (the Williamson Act) and local rules, regulations and ordinances adopted thereunder; - (4) The outdoor growing and harvesting of shrubs, plants, flowers, trees, vines, fruits, vegetables, hay, grain, and similar food and fiber crops, including wholesale nurseries.
+Except as noted below, agricultural cultivation shall not be permitted in the following areas:

+a.
+Within one hundred feet (100') from the top of the bank in the "Russian River Riparian Corridor."

+b.
+Within fifty (50') from the top of the bank in designated "flatland riparian corridors."

+c.
+Within twenty-five (25') from the top of the bank in designated "upland riparian corridors."

-Agricultural cultivation may be allowed in subsections (a) through (c) above upon approval of a management plan which includes appropriate mitigations for potential erosion, bank stabilization, and biotic impacts.
-This plan may be approved by the Director of the Permit and Resource Management Department or by use permit pursuant to Section 26C-42(b)(1).
+Agricultural cultivation may be allowed in subsections a. through c. above upon approval of a management plan which includes appropriate mitigations for potential erosion, bank stabilization, and biotic impacts.
+This plan may be approved by the Director of the Permit and Resource Management Department or by use permit pursuant to Section 26C-52(b)(3).